How it works

 When your dog is booked

-- The full amount depending on what the dog's transfer is is paid at the time of booking.
+- You can choose to pay the full amount depending on what the dog's transfer is at the time of booking.

 - Alternatively, you pay SEK 2000 at the time of booking and the remaining amount at least 7 days before the arrival of the dog.

-- About 10-14 days in advance, you are informed by telephone of a definite date and time for the dog's arrival.
-About 2-7 days before arrival, you will be called by your Contact Person, for a call in peace and quiet, regarding the practical things about the return home.
-When you finally go to Arlanda to pick up your dog there should be no unanswered questions that make you feel insecure or insecure.
+- Approximately 10-14 days in advance, you will be informed by phone or email of a definite date and time for the dog's arrival.
+About 2-7 days before arrival, you will be called by your Contact Person, for a conversation in peace and quiet, regarding the practical matters surrounding the return home.
+When you finally go to the designated meeting place to pick up your dog, there should be no unanswered questions that make you feel unsafe or insecure.

-- Then you receive your Romanian friend, who curiously or carefully gets out of his air transport cage.
-You get help to put on the necklace and leash that you have brought with you.
-Also, make sure you have a bowl of water and something really good to treat your dog to - a meatball can help even the most shy dog overcome their fears!
-It can also be a good idea to bring dog poop bags and a roll of kitchen paper.
-Many dogs experience that the floor at Arlanda is uncomfortable to walk on, so be prepared that you may have to carry your dog out to the car.
+- You will then receive your Romanian friend with the help of our receptionist.
+You will be helped to put on the collar and leash that you have brought with you.
+Also, make sure you have a bowl of water and something really tasty to offer your dog - a meatball can help even the shyest dog overcome his fears!
+It can also be good to have dog poo bags and a roll of paper towels with you.
+Many dogs experience fear of what is happening and are very tired after the journey, so be prepared that you have to carry your dog to the car or that you get help with this, as the risk of escape is very high before you have gained the trust of your dog.

 - Shortly after your return home, you will be called by your Contact person again.
 Your Contact Person will follow you, and your dog during your first half year together in Sweden.